100 year old murder mystery

 The ‘News’ stated that there was little doubt the intended target of the bullets was Mr MacLaren, An examination of the position of the chair and the marks of the bullet revealed the fact that it missed him just by inches.
 Had it been the smallest space higher it would have penetrated his thigh.
 The bullets were of large size and came from a powerful weapon.

 “A striking circumstance of the shooting was thew sharp angle at which the shots must have been fired through the window.
 Owing to the fact that the window is situated in a right-angled corner of the cottage, the assailant of necessity had to shoot from the left hand side.
 The footprints confirm this fact.
 In order to avoid being seen while he took aim he had to shoot at an angle which allowed only about two inches of a margin between the walled side of this window and the perpendicular wooden support between the bottom panes.”

 The story made national headlines as all sorts of theories behind the murder were speculated from robbery, to personal malice and insanity, but all such possibilities were ruled out.

 Robbery was ruled out because the murderer failed to take advantage of his opportunity after Mr McLaren left the house, while personal revenge was also considered unlikely.

-The mystery sparked investigations even as far as Canada as Miss Gunn had headed across the Atlantic to live with another sister and brother in law for a number of years, and police investigations centred on whether a spurned lover could have been to blame.
+The mystery sparked investigations even as far as Canada as Miss Gunn had headed across the Atlantic and to live with another sister and brother in law and lived there for a number of years, and police investigations wondered if a spurned lover could have been to blame.